microsoft/language-server-protocol/_specifications/specification-3-16.md

 	range: Range;

 	/**
-	 * The diagnostic's severity.
+	 * The diagnostics's severity.
 Can be omitted.
 If omitted it is up to the
 	 * client to interpret diagnostics as error, warning, info or hint.
 	 */
 	severity?: DiagnosticSeverity;

 	/**
-	 * The diagnostic's code, which might appear in the user interface.
+	 * The diagnostics's code, which might appear in the user interface.
 	 */
 	code?: integer | string;